pooyatavan/Activity-Watch-Import-Export-/README.md

 2. In the Options tab, set the EXE format to: "64-bit Windows | Screen (Invisible)".
 3. Click Convert (choose 64-bit or 32-bit depending on your machines).

-## OneDrive Setup

-Install OneDrive (most Windows machines include it by default; if not, download and install it).

-- Sign in to the **same OneDrive account** on all computers.
-- All clients and the server must use a single shared OneDrive account to access the same sync folder.

 ## For Server
 - download and install Python with pip [Python](https://www.python.org/)
 - open command prompt and run this command: pip install aw_client